kronflux/vesta-setup/README.md

-# VestaCP with Nginx, PHP7-FPM, MariaDB and HTTP/2
+# VestaCP with Nginx, PHP7-FPM, MariaDB, PhpMyAdmin and HTTP/2

 Use at your own risk.